-Ei Electronics guarantees this Alarm (excluding the battery in the 9V Replaceable Battery models) for five years from date of purchase against any defects that are due to faulty materials or workmanship.
+Ei Electronics guarantees this Alarm for five years from date of purchase against any defects that are due to faulty materials or workmanship.
 This guarantee only applies to normal conditions of use and service, and does not include damage resulting from accident, neglect, misuse, unauthorised dismantling, or contamination howsoever caused.
 This guarantee excludes incidental and consequential damage.
 If this Alarm should become defective within the guarantee period, it must be returned to Ei Electronics, with proof of purchase, carefully packaged, with the problem clearly stated (see Section 9).
-We shall at our discretion repair or replace the faulty unit.
+We shall at our discretion repair or replace the faulty Alarm.

 Do not interfere with the Alarm or attempt to tamper with it.
-This will invalidate the guarantee, but more importantly may expose the user to shock or fire hazards.
+This will invalidate the guarantee, but more importantly may expose the user to fire hazards.